 Yes, our water from the amenities block is potable, we only provide a few bottles of spring water for convenience.
 However, our water isn’t suitable for baby formula under 6 months as it is naturally high in metals.

 We have no electricity so no mains fed electric lights, no computers, no Sky TV and no internet.
 Having said that, you won’t miss any of them!

-You can boil a kettle or cook in a pan on the top of the wood burner, perfect for a chilli or a stew!.
-It can take a long time to cook on a wood burner so we would recommend you bring a gas stove or barbeque if you have them to make things a little quicker there is a double gas stove on the deck.
+You can boil a kettle or cook in a pan on the top of the wood burner, perfect for a chilli or a stew!
+Or if you wanted to make things a little quicker there is a double gas stove on the deck.

 We welcome well behaved groups, including Hen and Stag parties, although for these we require you to book the whole site.